RishantGod/trial_run_git/README.md

 # This is the trail run

-Finally learning github.
 It's amazing!
+But the ssh part is a bit crass